 You can use this information to connect the dots about who is interacting with your brand and to activate audiences.
 For example, you can create a package called a deal ID containing a user’s hashed email address and a cookie.
 Demand-side platforms can use the deal ID to target audiences across devices and browsers.

-So even though cookies are in retreat, marketers who collect and successfully manage first-party data are in great shape.
-Your own data is more reliable and durable than cookies anyway, and it’s a perfect time to embrace a healthier approach to identity.
+So, marketers who collect and successfully manage first-party data are in great shape.
+Your own data is more reliable and durable than cookies anyway.
+It’s a perfect time to embrace a healthier approach to identity.